asap-projects/asap-contract/README.md

 development process, project structure, etc. Take a look at the available guides [here](https://abdes.github.io/asap/asap_master/html/).

-In addition to that, specific documentation for the command line parser, its usage and APIs, are provided in the project GitHub Pages site [here](https://asap-projects.github.io/asap-contract/asap_contract_master/html/).
+In addition to that, specific documentation for the contract checking module, its usage and APIs, are provided in the project GitHub Pages site [here](https://asap-projects.github.io/asap-contract/asap_contract_master/html/).

 ## Getting Started